intel/QAT_Engine/README.md

 From OpenSSL\* version 1.1.0c onwards, automatic RPATH has been removed.
-The reason for this is that before OpenSSL\* version 1.1.0, binaries were installed in a non-standard location by default, and runpath driectories were therefore added in those binaries, to make sure the executables would be able to find the shared libraries they were linked with.
+The reason for this is that before OpenSSL\* version 1.1.0, binaries were installed in a non-standard location by default, and runpath directories were therefore added in those binaries, to make sure the executables would be able to find the shared libraries they were linked with.
 However, with OpenSSL\* version 1.1.0 and on, binaries are installed in standard directories by default, and the